Jaycuppp/Sample-Django-Website-For-Computer-Shop/README.md

-Hypothetical Computer Shop Ecommerce Website
+A Sample Ecommerce Website for a Computer Focused Retail Store